7 creative ideas for decorating your home with stripes

 Layer striped patterns

 We love this idea from the Secret Linen Store for layering stripes of different scales to create a an interesting design scheme for the bed.
 Fancy having a go at this look yourself?
-Read our guide to layering pattern in a bedroom.
+7 creative ideas for decorating your home with stripes

 Change up the orientation